 Radiation exposure can be harmful, so it's best to use it sparingly.
 That doesn't mean you should avoid it entirely, but x-raying a pregnant cat weekly through their entire pregnancy probably isn't safe and wouldn't be recommended by your vet.

 It can be hard to know for sure what a cat's health status was before her pregnancy, especially if she was found as a stray.
 But you can control the care you provide her throughout her pregnancy.
 Use these tips to give her everything she needs for a healthy delivery.

 Pregnant Cat Exercise Needs

-There is no need to limit a cat's normal activity during pregnancy.
-Cats are fairly good at determining what they can and can't do as a pregnancy progresses, and they should get normal exercise during this time to maintain muscle tone and good health.
-This will ultimately make the birth easier and safer.
+There's no need to limit your cat's normal activity during her pregnancy.
+Cats are pretty good at determining what they can and can't do based on how they're feeling, and movement is actually a good thing during pregnancy.
+Normal exercise during this period will help her maintain muscle tone and good health.

 Nutrition for Pregnant Cats

 The most important thing you can do for your cat and her kittens is to provide her with proper nutrition.
 Growing kittens inside her belly takes a lot of energy!
 Feed your pregnant momma a high-quality and high-calorie food that's designed for either pregnant or lactating cats or kittens.
 She should eat this through her pregnancy and until the kittens are weaned.

 Because all those kittens are pushing on the stomach inside her belly, several smaller meals throughout the day are better than a few large meals.
 Supplements might seem like a good idea, but only offer these under veterinary supervision.

 Schedule an appointment with your veterinarian as soon as you discover or suspect your cat is pregnant.
 They can help you monitor her health and let you know of any special steps you should take for a smooth pregnancy.